Advanced, compassionate care close to home

 When your child needs specialized care — beyond what a primary care physician can provide — you want exceptional expertise delivered in a caring, child-friendly environment.
 And you don’t want to wait to get the care your child needs.

-That’s what you’ll find at the Pediatric Specialty Clinic at Overland Park Regional Medical Center.
+That’s what you’ll find at the Pediatric Outpatient Services at Overland Park Regional Medical Center.
 Our clinic gives you and your child direct access to pediatric specialists, skilled nursing and support staff, and specialized pediatric medical services.

 We’ll work closely with you, in partnership with your child’s primary care physician, to provide highly coordinated care tailored for your child’s specific needs.
 We’ll take the extra time to ensure you and your child know what to expect and that you have full input when creating a treatment plan.

 Flexible scheduling, easy access and a convenient location in Johnson County, Kansas.

 Our pediatric specialists and support staff know how to put sick children and their parents at ease.
 We’ll treat your child like our own.
 It’s our promise to you — and our personal and professional commitment.
 You can expect:

 - Board-certified, fellowship-trained physicians who are leaders in their specialties

 - Easy access to all the resources of Overland Park Regional Medical Center

 - Established relationships with family practitioners and pediatric primary care physicians throughout the Kansas City region